 - Shielded

-Two more have been introduced in Star Wars Unlimited’s second set, Shadows of the Galaxy.
-They are Bounty and Smuggle.
+Two more were introduced in Star Wars Unlimited’s second set, Shadows of the Galaxy.
+They are Bounty and Smuggle, and two examples are shown above.

 All Star Wars Unlimited Keywords Explained